All Episodes

 Same answer.

-I do understand that you cannot ordinarily confirm or deny the existence of an investigation.
+I do understand that you cannot ordinarily confirm or deny the existence of an investigation, but you did it this morning citing DOJ policy given the gravity of the fact pattern.

-Would you not agree that surveillance programs that are critical, indispensable, vital to our national security, some of which are up for reauthorization this fall that save American lives and prevent terrorist attacks also rises to the level of important.
+Would you not agree that surveillance programs that are critical, indispensable, vital to our national security, some of which are up for reauthorization this fall that save American lives and prevent terrorist attacks also rises to the level of important?

 What I don't ever want to do is compound what bad people have done and confirm something that's in the newspaper.

-Because sometimes the newspaper gets it right.
+Because sometimes newspaper gets it right.

 There's a whole lot of wrong information about allegedly about classified activities that's in the newspaper.